 Agent: An independent insurance agent can explain health insurance terms to you and suggest what plan would work best for your needs, your health and your budget.
 You don't pay more when you use an agent to buy your policy.

-Allowed amount: Maximum amount on which payment is based for covered health care services.
+Allowed amount: The maximum amount Priority Health will pay for each health care service covered by your plan.
 This may be called "eligible expense," "payment allowance" or "negotiated rate."
 If your provider charges more than the allowed amount, you may have to pay the difference.
+See Balance billing.

 Alternate benefits: Under our PriorityPOSSM plan, this refers to covered services received from providers who do not participate in the PriorityPOS network.
 This is sometimes referred to as "out-of-network benefits."
 Members pay more for alternate benefits than for preferred (in-network) benefits.

-Appeal: A request for your health insurer or plan to review a decision or a grievance again.
+Appeal: A request for Priority Health to review a decision or a grievance again.

 Balance billing: When a provider bills you for the difference between the provider's charge and the allowed amount.
 For example, if the provider's charge is $100 and the allowed amount is $70, the provider may bill you for the remaining $30.
 A preferred provider may not balance bill you for covered services.